UmairRiazDev/image-compression/bin/Readme.md

-Exe file will alocate 90% free memory for the larger sized images.
+Exe file will allocate 90% of available memory for the encoding/decoding process.

 For jar you can set memory from command-line.